maulanaady/AquaTech-User-Activity-Analysis/README.md

     - Cloud Storage -> Storage Admin
     - BigQuery -> BigQuery Admin
     - Compute Engine -> Compute Admin

-  Note: this is meant to be a demo and the permissions granted above are overly broad.

 +	Download the service account JSON file (Service Account -> Actions -> Manage Keys -> Create a New Key -> JSON)